-Seattle’s Heel Pain Specialists – Effective Relief of All Types of Heel Pain
+Seattle’s Heel Pain Specialists – Effective Relief of Plantar Fasciitis and All Types of Heel Pain

 Dr. Huppin and Dr. Hale are experts in the effective treatment of heel and arch pain.
 Pain in the heels and arches is the most common problem treated in our clinic and we have become the regional referral center for treatment of even the most difficult and longest lasting cases of heel pain.
 We are usually able to help patients who have already seen numerous other practitioners.

-Anyone suffering from heel or arch pain is a candidate for our Heel and Arch Pain Protocol and we even have specialized protocols for patients with special needs including:
+Anyone suffering from plantar fasciitis or other causes of heel or arch pain is a candidate for our Heel and Arch Pain Protocol and we even have specialized protocols for patients with special needs including:

 - Patients with previous treatment failure

 If you are suffering from heel pain, contact us today for an appointment in our Seattle foot and ankle clinic.

 Plantar Fasciitis: The Most Common Cause of Heel and Arch Pain